mseminatore/TeslaJS/README.md

 In order to use the library and/or samples you must first download and install [NodeJS](http://nodejs.org).

-An installable module for [npm](http://npmjs.org) is now available.
+An installable TeslaJS module for [npm](http://npmjs.org) is now available.
 To download and install the library and all of its dependencies to a local project directory use the following:

     npm install teslajs